Master in International Development

 Dr Ravesloot's courses are also part of Sciences Po's Advanced Certification in Gender Studies.

 PSIA’s Pedagogical Committee approved an amended degree structure for students starting PSIA degree programs in September 2020.
-Further details about the structural changes can be found here.
+Further details about the structural changes.

 Below is the new degree structure for the Master in International Development